DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Movement.md

 # Inventory adjustment - Movement

-A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Movement** document which will compare the 3PL's stock to D365 stock for the warehouse.
-If any variance, the inventory adjustment(s) will be in the form of a D365 movement journal.
+A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Movement** document which will inform the company of the required movement quantity for D365 stock for the warehouse.
+There is no comparison to D365 on-hand, the document's movement quantity will be used in the D365 movement journal. <br>
+Document settings will also specify which posting date to use for the movement journal:
+- EDI transaction date, or
+- Today's date

+Document settings can also be used to automatically post the movement journal and/or allow the 3PL to create a new D365 batch.

 The following subsections will describe how to view and process the **Inventory adjustment - Movement** from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.